ra1fh/profi-5e-ihex/README.md

-Profi 5E IHEX reader
+Profi 5E IHEX loader
 ====================

-IHEX reader that can be embedded into the Profi 5E monitor ROM.
+IHEX loader that can be embedded into the Profi 5E monitor ROM.
 The original ROM has to be supplied as profi-5e-monitor.bin.

-### Building

-Build Requirement:
+### Build Dependencies

  * [python-intelhex](https://pypi.org/project/intelhex/)
  * [AS macroassembler](http://john.ccac.rwth-aachen.de:8000/as/)
  * profi-5e-monitor.bin

-Building:
+### Building

     make
 	make embed